FedPower: Privacy-Preserving Distributed Eigenspace Estimation: Privacy-Preserving Distributed Eigenspace Estimation

-\paragraph{Dependence on $\sigma_{k} {-}\sigma_{k+1}$.} Our result depends on $\sigma_k {-} \sigma_{k+1}$ even when $r>k$ where $r$ is the number of columns used in subspace iteration.
-If we borrow the tool of \citet{balcan2016improved} rather than that of \citet{hardt2014noisy}, we can improve the result to a slightly milder dependency on $\sigma_k{-}\sigma_{q+1}$, where $q$ is any intermediate integer between $k$ and $r$.
+Our result depends on the difference $\sigma_k - \sigma_{k+1}$ even when $r > k$, where $r$ represents the number of columns used in the subspace iteration.
+By leveraging the technique introduced by \citet{balcan2016improved} instead of \citet{hardt2014noisy}, we might be able to further improve the result to achieve a slightly milder dependency on $\sigma_k - \sigma_{q+1}$, where $q$ is an intermediate integer between $k$ and $r$.
+It is worth noting that certain work (such as \citet{musco2015randomized}) have obtained gap-free results, but their goal is to find a good subspace that captures nearly as much variance as the top eigenvectors of $A$.
+In contrast, our focus is on quantifying the deviation of estimated eigenvectors from the true eigenvectors of $A$.

-\paragraph{Further extensions.} First, the level of granularity at which privacy is being promised should be ascertained when adopting the framework of DP.
-In this paper, we protect privacy at the level of elements of $M$.
-Suppose $M$ is the original data matrix, say a social network, then its elements refer to binary edges containing social contacts.
-In many situations, this is sufficient because large groups of social contacts might not contain any sensitive information, say where a person lives and works are considered public information \citep{dwork2014algorithmic}.
-Yet, our setting could certainly be extended to other settings, for example, $A$ and $A'$ differ in one row and each row has at most unit Euclidean norm.

-Second, though we used the notion of $(\varepsilon,\delta)$-DP, the proposed \textsf{{FedPower}} could be extended to incorporate other DP notions, say the R\'{e}nyi-DP \citep{mironov2017renyi}, Gaussian-DP \citep{dong2019gaussian}, among others.
-Besides, more advanced composition theorem could be also incorporated; see \citet{dwork2010boosting} for example.

-Finally, our proposed \textsf{{FedPower}} is simple, effective, and well-grounded.
-While we analyze it in only the centralized setting, \textsf{{FedPower}} can be extended to broader settings, such as decentralized setting \citep{gang2019fast} and streaming setting \citep{raja2020distributed}.
-To further reduce the communication complexity, we can combine \textsf{{FedPower}} with sketching techniques \citep{boutsidis2016optimal,balcan2016communication}.
-For example, we could sketch each $Y_t^{(i)}$ and communicate the compressed iterates to a central server in each iteration.
-We leave the extensions to our future work.